-BIKE & BARGE HOLIDAYS IN EUROPE 2023

-BELGIUM & FRANCE - BRUGES TO PARIS or RETURN
+BIKE & BARGE HOLIDAYS IN EUROPE 2024 BELGIUM & FRANCE - BRUGES TO PARIS or RETURN

-15-days / 14-nights Easy to moderate PREMIUM PLUS Bike & Barge cycling cruises

-Departs: Bruges to Paris from: 13th & 14th May, 22nd July, 2023 Paris to Bruges from: 24th June, 22nd & 23rd September, 2023 Cost from: \$5305 per person twin share Single cabin supplement on request Includes: Breakfast, dinner on board (on most nights), picnic lunches, cycling tour guide, bicycle hire.
-Highlights: Bruges, Ghent, the Ardennes, the Somme, Wallonia, Chateau de Chantilly, Auvers-sur-l'Oise, deciduous forests, woodlands, rolling hills, canal tunnels, great food and a night in Paris Bike & Barge cruises combine cycling and river cruising, allowing partners of different abilities and interests to holiday together - trips are just as interesting for leisure cyclists and enthusiasts.
+Departs: Bruges to Paris from: 11 May, 12 May, 20 July 2024 Paris to Bruges from: 6 July, 20 September, 21 September 2024 Cost from: \$6010 per person twin share Single cabin supplement on request Includes: Breakfast, dinner on board (on most nights), picnic lunches, cycling tour guide, bicycle hire.
+Highlights: Bruges, Ghent, the Ardennes, the Somme, Wallonia, Chateau de Chantilly, Auvers-sur-l'Oise, deciduous forests, woodlands, rolling hills, canal tunnels, great food and a night in Paris.
+Bike & Barge cruises combine cycling and river cruising, allowing partners of different abilities and interests to holiday together - trips are just as interesting for leisure cyclists and enthusiasts.
 You unpack once and come 'home' each night to a wonderful meal and a comfortable cabin with your own bathroom.
-For 2023 we have secured a very limited number of berths on a delightful hotel barge to cruise from the beautiful city of Bruges in Belgium to Paris or return.
+For 2024 we have secured a very limited number of berths on a delightful hotel barge to cruise from the beautiful city of Bruges in Belgium to Paris or return.
 Our PREMIUM PLUS class barge cruises offer a high standard of meals and comfortable cabin accommodation (all with lower twin beds and ensuite bathrooms).
 All cabins have air-conditioning and a fixed window, and there are also two double cabins which have larger windows that open.
 On the main deck there is a comfortable, air-conditioned lounge with panoramic windows, dining area, seating corner and a small bar.
-On sunny days, there is a very spacious sun deck with chairs and tables, where you can relax and enjoy the scenery or join the skipper in the wheel house.
+On sunny days, there is a very spacious sun deck with chairs and tables, where you can relax and enjoy the scenery or join the skipper in the wheelhouse.
 Our Bike & Barge cycling cruise is a great opportunity to explore the varied and interesting countryside, with visits to historic and cultural centres, sampling the wine, beer and local produce that makes this part of Belgium and France famous.
 Each day you can join our cycle guide on a bike tour, cycle independently, or stay on the boat to enjoy the cruise.
 In the evenings our guide may offer a city walk or other activities.
 Well-maintained multi-geared bicycles with panniers are provided - comfortable, easy to ride and ideal for this route - and a fascinating and varied guided cycling program with free time to explore each day's destination.
 The bike ride from Paris or Bruges will avoid the traffic wherever possible, taking small country roads, towpaths, paved forest trails and the occasion cobblestone road in cities and major towns.
 Daily cycling distances are between 20 - 60km and on certain days there may be the option for shorter distances or on a self-guided basis.
-In Belgium and in northern France the route offers relatively flat to undulating country mostly along river banks or towpaths.
+In Belgium and in northern France the route offers relatively flat to undulating country mostly along riverbanks or towpaths.
 In France the route follows country roads and the occasional bike path.
 Towards Paris the terrain will get hillier and of course traffic will increase.
 You can always avoid traffic by staying on the barge to enjoy the cruising!
-Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations.
+Call OUTDOOR TRAVEL on 1800 331 582 for details or reservations